henryght/NBA-PlayerBirthdates/README.md

 # NBA-PlayerBirthdates
 This python program looks through NBA final end dates and the winning roster player's birthday.
 It compares the month and date to see if a player has won an NBA championship on their birthday.
+The years are 1958-2020, due to the roster data containing none from years < 1958.

 Used this scraper tool to look through basketball references : https://github.com/vishaalagartha/basketball_reference_scraper/blob/master/API.md